RadioAstronomySoftwareGroup/pyuvsim/docs/comparison.rst

 Disadvantages:

 1. Limited support for user-defined primary beam models.
-2. Internal UVW rotation is known to be incorrect, affecting coherence far from the phase center.
+2. Internal UVW rotation is known to be incorrect, affecting coherence far from the phase center (CASA helpdesk ticket 2291, listed as closed but apparently not fixed).
 3. In its default (and fastest) mode of operation, point sources are gridded to pixel locations so an FFT can be performed.
 This pixel-scale imprecision can introduce point source subtraction errors that are significant to 21cm cosmology experiments [CTROTT2012]_.
-4. Full direction-dependent Jones matrices are supported, but simulating with them requires that the beam times sky model calculation be carried out in separate software [JAGANNATHAN17]_.
+4. Full direction-dependent Jones matrices can only be simulated if the beam times sky model calculation is carried out in separate software [JAGANNATHAN17]_.
-5. Simulating additional instrument effects, such as beam variations among antennas or
+3. Does not support non-identical antenna patterns.

 ..
 [CTROTT2012]